JayWan/JayWan.github.io/_posts/2017-12-1-[ML]Dimensionality Reduction.md

 comments: true
 ---

+Before implementing these dimensionality reduction algorithm, **try to do whatever you want with the raw data first**.
+In other words, please give yourself a good reason to add more complexity.
+{: .notice}

 # PCA - Principal Component Analysis

 **Problem formulation**:<br> Reduce from **n**-dimension to **k**-dimension: Find \\( k \\) vectors \\( u^{(1)}, u^{(2)}, ..., u^{(k)} \\) onto which to project the data, so as to minimize the **projection error**.